 Block Inheritance and Enforcement in Group Policy Link

-Inheritance is one of the main concepts of GPO.
+Inheritance is one of the main concepts of Group Policy.
 By default, high-level policies are applied to all nested objects in the domain hierarchy.
 However, an administrator can block the application of all inherited policies to the specific OU.
 To do it, right-click the OU in the GPMC and select Block inheritance.

 Please note that the domain policies with the Enforced property enabled are applied even to the OUs with the blocked inheritance setting (you can see the inherited policies applied to the container in the Group Policy Inheritance tab).

-GPO Scope and Order of Precedence Processing (LSDOU)
+GPO Scopes and Policy Processing Order (LSDOU)

 - Site-level GPO (Site);